fieldtrip/website/example/other/bids_eyetracker.md

 ---

 {% include markup/red %}
-The [BIDS standard](https://bids.neuroimaging.io) does currently not specify how to represent eye tracker data.
+The [BIDS standard](https://www.bids-standard.org) does currently not specify how to represent eye tracker data, but an extension is discussed [here](https://github.com/bids-standard/bids-specification/discussions/2218).
 This example - and the support that is implemented in the **[data2bids](/reference/data2bids)** function - should be considered as a preliminary proposal to help researchers with their existing data.
-This example may also serve to start a discussion on whether and how this data type should be added to the [BIDS specification](http://bids-specification.readthedocs.io).
 {% include markup/end %}

-Eye tracking data can be stored in the BIDS representation similar to [behavioral data](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/07-behavioral-experiments.html).
-This not only includes the gaze position, pupil diameter, but also allows for presentation (stimulus and response events) and saccades to be represented in the events.tsv file.
+Eye tracking data can be stored in the BIDS representation similar to [physiological data](https://bids-specification.readthedocs.io/en/latest/modality-specific-files/physiological-recordings.html).
+This not only includes continuously sampled variables like the gaze position and pupil diameter to be stored in the physio.tsv file, but also allows for presentation (stimulus and response events) and saccades to be represented in the physioevents.tsv file.

-Rather than storing the eye tracker data as generic physiological data in the `_pysio.tsv` file, the implementation of **[data2bids](/reference/data2bids)** allows it to be specified as eyetracker data, resulting it to be written in an `_eyetracker.tsv` file, with an associated `_eyetracker.json` file with metadata details on the equipment and experiment.

-{% include markup/skyblue %}
-Information that need to be further considered to be documented in the metadata is for example whether both eyes or only one was tracked, sapling rate, if and how pupil diameter is quantified, what calibration process was used, how to interpret the gaze position (pixels, degrees), whether the origin is at the center of the screen or the upper left corner, etc.
+The physio.json file should contain additional metadata information such as whether both eyes or only one was tracked, the sapling rate, if and how pupil diameter is quantified, what calibration process was used, how to interpret the gaze position (pixels, degrees), whether the origin is at the center of the screen or the upper left corner, etc.
-{% include markup/end %}

-If the online analysis in the eye tracker software also detects blinks, saccades, and other events with a distinct time (i.e. non-continuous), those can also be added to the `_events.tsv` file.

 {% include markup/green %}
 All data for the following examples is available from our [download server](https://download.fieldtriptoolbox.org/example/bids_eyetracker/).